Who should read this guidance?

 - taking wages, benefits or allowances

-See Statutory Guidance Framework: Controlling or Coercive Behaviour in an Intimate or Family Relationship, published by the Home Office pursuant to section 77(1) of the Serious Crime Act 2015.
+See Controlling or coercive behaviour: statutory guidance framework, published by the Home Office pursuant to section 77(1) of the Serious Crime Act 2015.

 Adults at risk